Heshan Hunan, China Travel Guide

 Wet Markets (农贸市场): These bustling places offer fresh produce, meats, and local snacks.
 They reveal an authentic slice of Chinese culture rarely seen by mainstream tourists.

 Wander through some of the older, less-developed alleyways and side streets.
-Discover traditional residential architecture, small local shops, and a leisurely pace of life.
+Discover traditional residential architecture, small neighborhood shops, and a leisurely pace of life.

-Specific Local Eateries: Ask your hotel staff or use translation apps to find eateries known only to residents for their specialty dishes.
+Specific Local Eateries: Check with your accommodation staff or use translation apps to find eateries known only to residents for their specialty dishes.

 Located in Yiyang County, hometown of writer Zhou Libo.
 It offers charming rural views and cultural sites pertaining to the writer's life.